Skip to main content

 Recap

-Modules are add-ons to Weaviate, they can take care of vectorization (retrievers & vectorizers) or extend the core with new functionality (readers & generators).
+Modules are add-ons to Weaviate that can perform additional functions.
 You don't have to use them, but you can.